NU-CPGME/cpgme_genomics_workshop/workshop/setup.md

 # Next Steps and Troubleshooting

-You should now be ready to complete the workshop.
-If you have any problems with the tasks above, please contact me at <e-ozer@northwestern.edu>.
+You should now be ready to complete the workshop exercies.
+In the next section, we'll download the example data: [Download example files](1_data_download.md)

 ---